jegadesh333/aliztechchallenge/README.md

 #### Assumptions:

 * I have used Google's stores Google Analytics data as input for this excercise as i dont have access to any other google analytics data.
+* I have taken one month of google analytics data for this excercise.
+The same query can be run against for the whole year by changing the table regex pattern.

 #### Google BigQuery: